How To Confuse A Narcissist (And Drive Them Nuts)

 The last one is the Sound of Silence, something no one can misquote.

-It may seem somewhat fearful to stand non-responsive in their dominating presence, but stay expressionless through their fear-mongering tactics.
+It may seem somewhat fearful to stay expressionless against their fearmongering tactics.
+Your gray-rock act may puzzle and provoke them.

 If you have to talk more than monosyllables, then keep your talks strictly transactional.
 Don’t share anything more than necessary.